Anxiety: Symptoms, Disorders, Treatment & Self-Care

 What is Anxiety?

-At its core, “anxiety is a feeling of unease, such as worry or fear, that can be mild or severe”, which essentially means that it is a natural bodily response to stressful and/or scary situations – something that we will have all experienced at some point in our lives.
+At its core, anxiety is essentially the negative feeling of unease, worry, and/or fear which basically means that it is a natural bodily response to stressful and/or scary situations – something that we will have all experienced at some point in our lives.
 Feeling anxious isn’t always necessarily a bad thing i.e., this feeling can signal that something’s wrong, which can keep us safe and out of danger.

 Symptoms of Anxiety